 - If you’re trying to answer a question-format keyword, aim to earn a paragraph-style snippet.

 - Comparison keywords like pricing tiers work well in tables and tend to have very high conversions, as they’re usually found in bottom-of-the-funnel content.

 There are also a few time-tested guidelines you can follow as you create these different types of potential snippets, based on data collected from thousands of existing snippets:

-- Similarly, for table-style answers, create longer tables so that Google truncates it.
-Tables make sense for end-of-the-buying-cycle answers, like pricing tiers.
+- Similarly, for table-style answers, create longer tables so Google truncates them.
+Tables make sense for end-of-the-buying-cycle answers, such as pricing tiers.

 - If you’re targeting an image snippet, use original landscape images.
 Landscape images tend to look less pixelated when they’re scaled down.
 SEMRush studies have shown that most often, featured images had an aspect ratio of 4:3, and an image size of 600 x 425 pixels.

 AJ Ghergich of Ghergich & Co coined the phrase “Snippet Hub” to refer to an internal page that has earned 10 or more Google snippets for one page.
 These Snippet Hubs tended to have several things in common that led to snippet success:

 - They provided clear, concise answers to user queries